alephys26/B21CS079_xv6-quiz/README.md

     5. Suspend Ready : process that is ready to shift to wait or ready state after interrupt or I/O
     6. Terminate : process that has been executed

-13.
+13. The file system of xv6 has :
+    1. Driver
+    2. Buffer Cache
+    3. Log
+    4. Inode
+    5. Directory files
+    6. File Tables
 15. d

-16. In XV6, ls for listing commands, ps for listing processes and echo for handling commands related to echo applications are aong the three essential commands.
+16. In XV6, ls for listing commands, ps for listing processes and echo for handling commands related to echo application are aong the three essential commands.

 17. s